BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

-As known, the errors in the CSI can reduce transmission performance.
-To assess the robustness of the proposed method, CSI errors are introduced into the test samples.
-Specifically, for each user's CSI $\mathbf{h}_{k}$, we randomly generate a CSI error $\mathbf{e}_{k}$, assuming that the CSI errors are bounded and satisfy $\|\mathbf{e}_{k}\|^2=\mu\|\mathbf{h}_{k}\|^2$, where $\mu \in \{-25, -23, -21, -19\}$ dB.
-Fig. \ref{pertrain:fig:csiError} illustrates the performance of BERT and UBERT under different levels of CSI error in the \((K=6, N_{\rm T}=12)\) scenario.
+As known, errors in the CSI can degrade transmission performance.
+To evaluate the robustness of the proposed approaches, CSI errors are introduced into the test samples.
+Specifically, for each user's CSI $\mathbf{h}_{k}$, we randomly generate a CSI error $\mathbf{e}_{k}$, where the CSI errors are assumed to be bounded and satisfy $\|\mathbf{e}_{k}\|^2=\mu\|\mathbf{h}_{k}\|^2$.
+Here, $\mu\in\{-25, -23, -21, -19\}$ dB denotes the CSI error level.
+Fig. \ref{pertrain:fig:csiError} depicts the performance of BERT and UBERT under varying CSI error levels in the system configuration of \((K=6, N_{\rm T}=12)\).

-As the CSI error level increases, the performance of both UBERT and BERT degrades.
-For the SR task, both models exhibit strong robustness, with minimal performance differences.
+As the CSI error level increases, the performance of both UBERT and BERT degrades gradually.
+For the SR task, both models exhibit strong robustness, with negligible performance differences.
 For the EE task, BERT demonstrates better robustness compared to UBERT.
-However, for the MR task, both models show the weakest robustness, experiencing significant performance degradation.
+However, both models show the weakest robustness on the MR task, suffering from significant performance degradation.